Sign Up For News &

 Joining LOIS L. LINDAUER SEARCHES in 2013, Cindy Joyce brings a distinctive balance of development volunteer experience plus extensive knowledge of hiring for a variety of roles, including those in social services, higher education, financial services and investment management.
 Her ability to work closely with the hiring manager and delve deeply into the nuances of a position make her adept at finding the highest caliber candidate for her clients.

 Cindy spent the majority of her human resources career at Fundquest, Inc., the fund selection specialist of BNP Paribas Investment Partners which covers the world's top financial markets.
-After subsequent advancement to Harvard Law School, Cindy was selected to recruit for City Year, where she specialized in recruiting for a variety of different locations around the country, particularly on the West Coast.
+After subsequent advancement to Harvard Law School, Cindy was selected to work for City Year, where she specialized in recruiting for a variety of different locations around the country, particularly on the West Coast.
+Cindy has also served for 10 years as a volunteer for the Junior League of Boston, where she has managed the Annual Fund since 2011.
+During Cindy’s first year at the helm, the Junior League exceeded their Annual Fund goal by 177%.

 A graduate of Regis College, Cindy holds an M.S. in Organizational Development from Lesley College and serves on the Advisory Board of the Northeast Human Resource Association (NEHRA).